scummvm/scummvm/doc/docportal/getting_started/ios.rst

         git checkout branch-2-2-0

 If you haven't done so before now, open Xcode from the Applications folder, and accept the End User License Agreement.
-Starting Xcode for the first time will also install the command line tools we require for the next steps.
+Starting Xcode for the first time will also install the command line tools required for the next steps.

-The next step changes our present working directory and then generates the tools we need to create the Xcode project.
+The next step changes the present working directory and then generates the tools required to create the Xcode project.

 .. code-block:: bash

     cd scummvm/devtools/create_project/xcode
     xcodebuild

-Now we move back a few directories, to create a new build directory at the same level as the repository.
+The next command creates a new directory called ``build`` at the same level as the repository:

 .. code-block:: bash